Anti-Catholicism in the United States: Origins

-In 1719, Rhode Island imposed civil restrictions on Catholics, such as denial of suffrage.
+Following the passage of the Quebec Act granting Catholic emancipation and freedom of religion to Catholics in Quebec at the start of the American Revolutionary War, New Yorkers were angry about it, as they feared it would spread Catholicism around British North America, particularly in the Anglican colonies.
+The Act was termed one of the Intolerable Acts which sparked the American Revolution.
+American Patriot organisations, as a result, designed the George Rex Flag as a symbol of protest against the act and Catholicism.
+After the Battle of Lexington, people such as Isaac Low made claims that the King had violated his oath by allowing Catholicism in Quebec.

 John Adams attended Vespers on a Sunday afternoon at a Catholic church in Philadelphia one day in 1774.
 He praised the sermon for teaching civic duty, and enjoyed the music, but ridiculed the rituals engaged in by the parishioners.
 In 1788, John Jay urged the New York Legislature to require office-holders to renounce the pope and foreign authorities "in all matters ecclesiastical as well as civil," which included both the Catholic and the Anglican churches.

 Once the American Revolution was underway and independence was at hand, Virginia, Pennsylvania, and Maryland passed acts of religious toleration in 1776.
 George Washington, as commander of the army and as president, was a vigorous promoter of tolerance for all religious denominations.
 He believed religion was an important support for public order, morality and virtue.
 He often attended services of different denominations.
 He suppressed anti-Catholic celebrations in the Army.

 The Patriot reliance on Catholic France for military, financial, and diplomatic aid led to a sharp drop in anti-Catholic rhetoric.
-Indeed, the British monarch replaced the pope as the demon patriots had to fight against.
+Indeed, George III replaced the Pope as the "demon" Patriots fought against.
 Anti-Catholicism remained strong among Loyalists, some of whom went to Canada after the war while 80% remained in the new nation.
 By the 1780s, Catholics were extended legal toleration in all of the New England states that previously had been so hostile, and the anti-Catholic tradition of Pope Night was discontinued.
 "In the midst of war and crisis, New Englanders gave up not only their allegiance to Britain but one of their most dearly held prejudices."